When stress and burnout persist despite your best efforts to manage them

 Understanding before action

-It is a focused process for making sense of what is happening before deciding the appropriate type of response.
+Burnout Mapping is not therapy, coaching or training.
+It is a focused process that helps individuals and organisations make sense of what is happening before deciding which type of support, intervention or change may be most appropriate.

 Trusted by professionals and organisations across various industries